 The Broadhurst Theatre provides accommodations for patrons who are blind, deaf, partially sighted, and/or have hearing loss, except as permitted for accessibility services.
 The theatre provides infrared assistive listening devices for every performance at the theatre.
-In addition, beginning four weeks after a show’s official opening night performance, hand-held audio description devices and hand-held captioning devices are available, and there is unlimited access to downloadable audio description and/or captioning for personal mobile devices free of charge.
-(Hand-held devices are limited, although additional devices can be obtained with at least twenty-four hours’ notice.)
-If you have questions, contact Shubert Audience Services at 212-944-3700 or email@example.com.
+In addition, beginning four weeks after a show’s official opening night performance, hand-held audio description devices, hand-held captioning devices, and unlimited access to downloadable audio description and/or captioning for personal mobile devices are all available free of charge.
+Prior thereto, we offer live-caption via CART using a hand-held device, upon request with two-weeks’ advance notice.
+For assistance, or If you have questions, contact Shubert Audience Services at 212-944-3700 or email@example.com.
 There is also a representative at the Shubert Audience Services kiosk at every performance to assist any patron with any of our devices, software, or technology.
+Hand-held devices are limited, although additional devices can be obtained with at least twenty-four hours’ notice.

 Accessibility by Seating Section

 Orchestra Location: Seating is accessible to all parts of the Orchestra without steps.
 There are no steps to the designated wheelchair seating location.

 Mezzanine Location: Located on the Second Level, up 1 flight of steps.
 Please Note: On the Mezzanine Level, there are approximately 2 steps down per row.
 Entrance to the Mezzanine is behind row L.

 Handrails: Available at the end of every stepped seat row in the Mezzanine.